Ryo Nishikido: Biography

 Ryo Nishikido was born in Hyogo on November 3, 1984, and raised in Osaka.
 He was selected as a member of the Johnny's Jr. collective in 1997, and subsequently made his major debut in 2004 as an actor and a singer with pop band News.
-Ryo N. was also the co-lead vocalist and second guitarist for Kanjani Eight, a Johnny & Associates boy band made up of Johnny's Jr. members originating from the Kansai region in Japan.
-Ryo N. held his first solo concert in 2006.
+He was also the co-lead vocalist and second guitarist for Kanjani Eight, a Johnny & Associates boy band made up of Johnny's Jr. members originating from the Kansai region in Japan.
+He held his first solo concert in 2006.
 He also started playing major supporting roles on prime-time television dramas such as 1 Litre of Tears, Attention Please and Last Friends.
 He won several acting awards for his portrayal of an abusive boyfriend in Last Friends.

-Ryo N. made his big-screen debut in summer 2010, playing the lead role in A Boy and His Samurai.
+Nishikido made his big-screen debut in summer 2010, playing the lead role in A Boy and His Samurai.
 In the film, he played a time-travelling samurai who arrived in modern Japan and became a patissier.
 He also starred in the detective drama Joker: Yurusarezaru Sōsakan and romantic comedy Full Throttle Girl in 2011.

-From 2004 to 2011, Ryo N. was active in both News and Kanjani Eight, releasing 9 studio albums and going on nationwide tours with both bands, which was unusual for an idol.
-On October 7, 2011, Johnny & Associates announced that Ryo N. would be leaving NEWS due to scheduling conflicts making it difficult for him to continue as an active member of both News and Kanjani Eight.
+From 2004 to 2011, Nishikido was active in both News and Kanjani Eight, releasing 9 studio albums and going on nationwide tours with both groups, which was unusual for an idol.
+On October 7, 2011, Johnny & Associates announced that Nishikido would be leaving News due to scheduling conflicts making it difficult for him to continue as an active member of both News and Kanjani Eight.

-Between 2012 and 2014, Ryo N. took on leading roles in comedy-dramas such as the semi-autobiographical Papadol!, The Fortune Telling Shop, Onmyoya and Gomen ne Seishun.
+Between 2012 and 2014, Nishikido took on leading roles in comedy-dramas such as the semi-autobiographical Papadol!, The Fortune Telling Shop, Onmyoya and Gomen ne Seishun.
 He also starred in films Hospitality Department and I Just Wanna Hug You.
 As part of Kanjani Eight, he also co-hosts variety programmes such as Kanjani8 no Janiben on Kansai TV and appeared on the Kōhaku thrice.
 He was also in the action comedy films Eight Ranger and Eight Ranger 2 with his group.

-Ryo N. starred in Daihachi Yoshida’s black comedy The Scythian Lamb in 2018.
+Nishikido starred in Daihachi Yoshida’s black comedy The Scythian Lamb in 2018.

 In March 2019, news of his decision to leave Johnny & Associates emerged from the weekly magazine Shūkan Bunshun.
-Ryo N. subsequently announced in September 2019 that he was leaving Johnny & Associates and Kanjani Eight at the end of the month.
+Nishikido subsequently announced in September 2019 that he was leaving Johnny & Associates and Kanjani Eight at the end of the month.

 Personal life

-Ryo N.'s family are his parents, two elder brothers, and a younger sister.
-His father is from Amakusa, Kumamoto and his mother is from Amami, Kagoshima both located in Kyushu region of Japan.
+Nishikido's family includes his parents, two elder brothers, and a younger sister.
+His father is from Amakusa, Kumamoto and his mother is from Amami, Kagoshima, both in the Kyushu region of Japan.